-At Alderman Ricardo Munoz's (22nd Ward) request, I am providing you with information regarding a water construction project in your neighborhood.
+In coordination with Mayor Rahm Emanuel's, "Building a New Chicago" program and at Alderman Burnett's (27th Ward) request, I am providing you with information regarding a water construction project in your neighborhood.
 This is part of our approach to renewing our city's aging infrastructure.
 I see this as an opportunity to partner with you our customers.
 As part of this partnership, I want to be certain you are well informed about the project.
 You should know where to call if you have any questions or concerns.

-Our crews will soon be installing 1,273 feet of 12-inch water main in S. Springfield Avenue, from W. 24th Street to W. 26th Street.
-The old pipe dates back to 1907, and needs to be replaced.
+Our crews will soon be installing 877 feet of 8-inch and 868 feet of 12-inch water main in W. Lake Street, from N. Morgan Street to N. Green Street and N. Sangamon Street, from W. Fulton Market to W. Randolph Street.
+The old pipe dates back to 1870, and needs to be replaced.

-We are coordinating with Alderman Munoz's office, and he has made clear we are to put great importance on your convenience and the quality of life in this neighborhood through the whole term of this project.
+We are coordinating with Alderman Burnett's office, and he has made clear we are to put great importance on your convenience and the quality of life in this neighborhood through the whole term of this project.
 Good communication is the key.